petephilipson/StatisticalModelling/docs/diagnostics.md

 To summarise these plots we can say:

+<span style="color: red;">- there is no clear pattern in the residuals although there is a (mild) suggestion of curvature in the plot against exercise.</span>

 <span style="color: red;"> - the variance does not appear to change in a systematic way.</span>

-<span style="color: red;">- there is no clear pattern in the residuals although there is a suggestion of curvature in the plot against exercise.</span>

 <span style="color: red;">- there is one point with a standardised residual greater than 2 in modulus.
 Possible outlier?
 We expect about $5\%$ to be in this range, i.e. 1 in a sample size of 24.</span>

 <span style="color: red;">Thus there is no clear evidence of a departure from our assumptions.</span>

-Note that when discrete variables are included in the model, the residual plot appears as strips of points at the observed values for the covariate.
+Note that when solely discrete (or ordinal) variable(s) are included in the model, the residual plot appears as strips of points at the observed values for the covariate.
 This is to be expected!
 We can still assess variability by checking whether the length of the strip is roughly the same and that it is centred around zero.

 ### Normality of the residuals
 As mentioned earlier, analysis of the multiple linear regression model hinges on assumptions of normality (and independence) of the errors; you will consider models that deviate from this assumption in semester two.
 Hence, we need to check this assumption after fitting a model as the consequences of non-normality of the residuals are: